 Persons wishing to enter the U.S. as a student or exchange visitor must pay a fee prior to their visa application appointment ($200 for F-1, $180 for J-1).
 The fee is nonrefundable, regardless of whether the visa is issued.
 This fee is your responsibility; Earlham does not pay this fee on your behalf.

 There are several options available for paying the SEVIS I-901 fee including online payment using a credit card, payment by check or money order in U.S. dollars, or payment at a participating Western Union office in local currency.
 If none of these options is readily available to you, please contact IPO.
 If you do not pay online, the SEVIS fee must be paid in sufficient time for you to receive receipt by mail prior to your visa appointment.
 Detailed information on paying the SEVIS I-901 fee can be found at www.ice.gov/sevis/i901/.

 The I-94 used to be a small white card that is given to you at the airport when you arrive in the U.S. You will not receive a paper copy, but you can view and print the digital copy online.
-The I-94 shows that you have been legally admitted.
-It is often stapled to your passport and contains an eleven digit Admission Number.
-DO NOT LOSE THIS FORM.
-If you need to apply for an extension or change of status, practical training or other regulatory changes, you must submit your I-94 to the Bureau of Immigration and Customs Enforcement.
+The I-94 shows that you have been legally admitted to the U.S. If you need to apply for an extension, change of status, practical training or other regulatory changes, you must submit your I-94 to the Bureau of Immigration and Customs Enforcement.
 The BICE uses the admission number to keep track of your U.S. arrivals and departures.

 It is a good idea to keep all of your documentation together in a centralized and safe place.
 This location should be a place where you can access your documents at all times.